-To begin troubleshooting a possible fan issue, we need to qualify the sound that the customer's system is experiencing.
+To begin troubleshooting a possible fan issue, we need to qualify the sound that you're experiencing.

 Does the sound occur only under specific light/heavy usage conditions?

 Yes: CPU intensive applications such as iTunes, Garage Band, DVD Player, etc., or two or more applications open at once will cause the fans to run at an increased rate making them more noticeable.
 If the sound only occurs when one or more of these applications is running, this is normal.